 There have been contract cases where just a single coma has made a difference of millions of dollars.
 When it comes to your project, you want to make sure you have the experience and expertise of a construction lawyer on your side protecting your interests.

 During the course of any project, accidents will happen.
 Many times disputes over who is responsible for paying for the consequences of an accident will significantly delay a construction project.
 A properly drafted contract can avoid these types of disputes by specifying requirements for indemnification and insurance.

 A construction contract is filled with terms of art.
 These are phrases that have specific meanings in the context of the construction industry.
 Some of these phrases often mean something much different from the way they are used in everyday language.

-Florida law has specific insurance and bonding requirements that construction companies must meet.
-These requirements vary from city to city.
 Part of the due diligence process before contracting with a construction company is ensuring they are sufficiently bonded and carry the proper insurance with sufficient amounts of coverage.

 A construction bond is a financial instrument that a construction company purchases to cover financial losses to the client should the company fail to comply with any building codes or fails to correct a construction defect.
 Construction bonds are similar to insurance, but with some critical differences.

 Construction bonds are purchased with a built in time constraint.
 If a bond has expired, no one will be able to make a claim against the bond.
 You may still have the right to pursue damages against the construction company, but the company may not have enough assets to pay off your claim.

 It is in your best interest to make sure any contractors are not only sufficiently bonded to meet local requirements, but are sufficiently bonded to pay for any issues from your specific project.
 This may require negotiating with the contractor to purchase an additional bond.